SaurabBUTS/ISDM-Group-1-Tut-07/SCRUM.md

 <div style="text-align: justify">
 The Product Owner is a single person that clarifies what issues final product should solve and address.
 Therefore, they are the person who singularly manages and edits The Product Backlog.
 Of course ideally changes to Product Backlog should be made by consulting to The Scrum Master and even to The Development Team yet nonetheless The Product Owner has the authority to change The Product Backlog as they see it appropriate.
 Schwaber & Sutherland (2017) defines the main responsibility of The Product Owner as "maximizing the value of the product resulting from work of the Development Team."
 </p>
-The group accepted The Product Owner as its Tutor, Juan Castilla Rho.
+The Product Owner for this project was Juan Castilla Rho.
 The changes to the final product and Sprint Plannings were discussed with him.
 However, unlike traditional Scrum practices, he wasn't first-hand managing The Product Backlog.
 Rather, the group was collectively doing this.
 </div>

 ### SCRUM Master
 <div style="text-align: justify">
 The Scrum Master is defined as "the team role responsible for ensuring the team lives agile values and principles and follows the processes and practices that the team agreed they would use."
 (The Agile Alliance n.d.)
 Thus, like The Product owner, The Scrum Master is a singular person who's purpose is to lead The Development Team using Scrum practices and act as a bridge between them and The Product Owner and stakeholders.
 </p>
-The group didn't assign a Scrum Master rather this responsibility was divided equally amongst the member.
+The group didn't assign a Scrum Master rather this responsibility was divided equally amongst the members.
 However, it should be noted that this was only due to The Project being imaginary and relatively small scale.
 It is a better practice to assign a Scrum Master and it is definitely recommended for future reference.
 </div>

 ### Development Team Member